DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - Email service must be operational

 **Postconditions**:
-- New user account is created in database
+- New user account is created
-- User password is hashed using BCrypt
+- User password is securely stored
 - User is assigned specified role
 - New user receives welcome email with credentials
 - User creation event is logged